 by Michael R. Burch

-"The best game on earth." — Mark Twain, who was perhaps America's best and sagest writer, and perhaps its most passionate pocket billiards enthusiast
+"The best game on earth." — Mark Twain, who may have been America's best writer and its most passionate billiards enthusiast

 can easily be demonstrated.
 Billiards was being played outdoors in France in the 1300s,